Random Access for LEO Satellite Communication Systems via Deep Learning: Proposed Random Access Framework

 In realizing such a classifier, our goal is to propose a framework that can be easily integrated into legacy random access procedures by maintaining the core signaling of the conventional random access framework.
 Consequently, the input data for the classifier should be correlation values~\eqref{eq:correlation}.
 Since each user independently selects a preamble and collisions across different preambles are independent events, we use a single ZCZ as the input data.
-A key point to note, as previously mentioned, is that in SatCom scenarios, timing advance is pre-compensated by the users during the preamble transmission stage.
-As shown in~\eqref{eq:ZCZ_condition}, the ZCZ size in SatCom scenarios is expected to be considerably smaller than in terrestrial networks, primarily because the otherwise large RTT uncertainty is mitigated through timing advance pre-compensation.
+A key point to note, as previously mentioned, is that in SatCom scenarios, TA is pre-compensated by the users during the preamble transmission stage.
+As shown in~\eqref{eq:ZCZ_condition}, the ZCZ size in SatCom scenarios is expected to be considerably smaller than in terrestrial networks, primarily because the otherwise large RTT uncertainty is mitigated through TA pre-compensation.
 For example, while the typical ZCZ size in terrestrial networks is approximately 24 samples~\cite{TWC21_DLRA}, it is assumed to be only 8 samples in SatCom scenarios~\cite{TVT23_TwoStage,TVT25_MTeCD}.
 This limited ZCZ size imposes a fundamental constraint on the amount of information that can be extracted for preamble collision detection.
 More specifically, the smaller number of samples reduces the temporal resolution available to distinguish multiple colliding signals.
 As a result, subtle differences in time alignment and energy distribution between users become harder to capture, making it more challenging to detect collisions based solely on the correlation values.
+In particular, even for the same collision multiplicity, the resulting correlation sequence within a short ZCZ can vary significantly depending on the relative arrival timing and phase among users, which may create ambiguous observations for simple rule-based detection.

+To make this point intuitive, Fig.~\ref{fig:ZCZ_cases} illustrates representative correlation patterns within one ZCZ for a two-user collision, where two users select the same preamble.
+In Case~1 (Fig.~\ref{fig:ZCZ_cases}(a)), two sufficiently separated arrivals produce two distinguishable peaks, making the collision visually apparent.
+In Case~2 (Fig.~\ref{fig:ZCZ_cases}(b)), closely aligned arrivals can constructively combine into a single dominant peak, which may resemble a collision-free single-user case.
+In Case~3 (Fig.~\ref{fig:ZCZ_cases}(c)), destructive superposition suppresses prominent peaks, which can even resemble an idle case.
+These examples show that collision-induced signatures are not necessarily captured by a single peak-based statistic and that robust collision inference requires exploiting \emph{local} structures in the ZCZ.